hydrogen-music/hydrogen/win32/README.md

 When copying the directory above to your Windows machine, you will get a copy conflict.
 This is because Windows' case-insensitivity is put to the test, since two files named *Director.png* and *director.png* exist in the same directory.
 Resolve the conflict in whichever way you wish, since the aforementioned files seem to be unused.

-Using the method described above, I experience Hydrogen crashing at startup.
+Using the method described above, You may experience Hydrogen crashing at startup.
 To fix this, download the precompiled libsndfile-1.dll from *http://www.mega-nerd.com/libsndfile/#Download* and put it in the Hydrogen directory.

 ### Bugs?